GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

     for /r /Y %x in (*.jar) do copy "%x" .\

-## 4.2.
-Setup authentication for JMeter
+### Set up authentication for JMeter

 JMeter uses Cloud Spanner JDBC Client libraries to connect.
-It supports [various authentication mechanisms](https://github.com/googleapis/google-cloud-java#authentication) including service accounts etc. In this example we are going to use application default credentials to keep it simple.
+It supports [various authentication mechanisms](https://github.com/googleapis/google-cloud-java#authentication) including service accounts etc. This example uses application default credentials to keep it simple.
 Detailed steps are described [here](https://cloud.google.com/spanner/docs/getting-started/set-up).

 In summary, you need to set up gcloud and execute the below command to store credentials locally.

     gcloud auth application-default login

-# 5. JMeter basics
+## JMeter basics

 JMeter is a highly configurable tool and has various components to pick and choose.
-So in this section we try to provide a basic overview of how to create a Jmeter test along with some minimal configurations you can use as a base for your own tests.
+This section provides a basic overview of how to create a JMeter test along with some minimal configurations that you can use as a base for your tests.

-## 5.1 JMeter test plan
+### JMeter test plan

 JMeter has a hierarchical structure to the tests with a top node called [test plan](https://jmeter.apache.org/usermanual/test_plan.html).
 It consists of one or more thread groups, logic